aniru-dh21/Image_Search/README.md

 # Image Search App Using React

+This project is built using Vite which is a popular alternative to `create-react-app`.

 By building this app, I learned:
 - How to build an application using Unsplash API in React
 - How to make API Calls in different scenarios